erlang/eep/README.md

 Copyright
 ---------

-This document has been placed in the public domain.
+This document is placed in the public domain or under the CC0-1.0-Universal license, whichever is more permissive.

 ### Author
 Erlang/OTP, Raimo Niskanen, 2010, 2018